Tesla predicts production rate of 5K Model 3 cars per week by late Q1 2018

 Tesla says that it’s making progress regarding “early bottlenecks,” and reiterated that there are no “fundamental problems” with its supply chain or processes.
 It noted, however, that parts of its operation for the Model 3 including drive unit, paint shops and part stamping can produce up to 1,000 units per week during “burst builds of short duration,” but that other aspects including assembly of battery packs and final vehicle assembly are showing only “burst build” capacity of 300 units per week.
 Those aren’t constant figures, also, as indicated by the burst build language.

 The carmaker also noted that its “primary production constraint” related to the assembly of its battery modules at Gigafactory 1, in the process that sees individual cells packed into an aluminum case to make up a battery module.
-Tesla says that this has taken longer to get up to volume than has been expected due to the complexity of the part design, and the automated assembly process required to put them together.
+Tesla says that this has taken longer to get up to volume than expected due to the complexity of the part design, and the automated assembly process required to put them together.

 Tesla says it actually had to bring in-house parts of the process which were previously done by suppliers of its manufacturing systems, and that this also requires a significant redesign to make work.
 The automaker says it’s “confident” it can grow the rate of this process “substantially in coming weeks” and can even surpass its original specs for rates for this part.